braxtone/braxtonehle.com/_posts/2014-10-21-replicating-shared-photostream-to-dropbox.markdown

 * [Hazel](http://www.noodlesoft.com/hazel.php).
 * or even [custom bash scripts](https://gist.github.com/mkleucker/6055702).

 Those are all well and good and will have you either indirectly or directly poking at the `~/Library/Application Support/iLifeAssetManagement/assets/sub` folder.
-If your goal is purely to rip out all of the images from your Photo Stream and shove them into another folder/disk/cloud storage location, then read no further.
-If you're looking to replicate _specific_ Shared Photo Streams, then read on intrepid Interneter.
+If your goal is purely to rip out all of the images from your personal Photo Stream (the thing that backs up your Cameral Roll to that cloud thing everyone keeps talking about) and shove them into another folder/disk/cloud storage location, then read no further.
+If you're looking to replicate _specific_ and Shared Photo Streams (the iDevice based way to share a photo album with other cool kids with iThings), then read on intrepid Interneter.

 Part 2: Two steps forward, one step back..
 ==========================================